-A sheet (also known as statblock or simply block) is a piece of structured content that is created once and can be used multiple times in different places.
+A block (also known as statblock or sheet) is a piece of structured content that is created once and can be used multiple times in different places.
 Its main usage is to represent the statistics of an NPC, an item or a PC (in which case they are called character sheets).
 They can also be used for other non-RPG purposes, such as tables and embedded web sites.

 Creating RPG blocksIn order to make your first blocks, you'll need to select the RPG system for your world.
-Once this is done, go to the Blocks and sheets section of your world, accessible from the sidebar menu.
-On top of the page you will see a box with a drop-down from which you can select the kind of sheet you want to create.
+Once this is done, go to the Statblocks section of your world, accessible from the sidebar menu or from the green button: On the right side of this page you will see a panel with a drop-down from which you can select the kind of sheet you want to create.
 For example, if you want to create a character sheet of Dungeons and Dragons 5e, you will have to choose Character Sheet (Dungeons & Dragons 5th Edition (DnD5e)).
 When you click the create button, a page with a form will appear.
-Fill in the fields you need to fill and click Svae changes.
+Fill in the fields you want to fill and click Save changes.
 You're done!

 Creating non-RPG blocksWhether you select and RPG system or not, the blocks & sheets section will have some blocks tagged as Generic.
 These are utility blocks that are not meant to be used as statblocks.
 Their name is Generic, [block type]